 For example, you buy a health plan with a sum insured of INR 10 lakhs and you choose the hospital cash rider.
 The rider promises to pay INR 5000 per day of hospitalisation.
 Now, if you are hospitalised for 5 days, you would get INR 5000 daily for 5 days.
 This benefit would be paid in lump sum in addition to the treatment costs covered by the plan.

 Many health plans allow sum insured restoration if the amount gets exhausted in a policy year.
 However, this restoration is, usually, allowed once during the policy tenure.
 If you choose this rider, you can get your sum insured restored multiple times during the same policy year.
 The rider, therefore, is beneficial if you suffer multiple claims in a policy year.
 It would reinstate the coverage unlimited number of times every time it gets exhausted.

-For example, you have a family floater policy with a sum insured of INR 5 lakhs covering four family members.
+For example, you have a family floater health insurance policy with a sum insured of INR 5 lakhs covering four family members.
 One member suffers hospitalisation and uses INR 4 lakhs of the coverage.
 After two months, another member suffers hospitalisation and incurs INR 3 lakhs in claim.
 The sum insured would be restored to pay this claim.
-Again if further claims are made, the sum insured would be restored every time it falls short in paying the claim.
+Again if further claims are made, the sum insured would be restored every time it falls short in paying the health insurance claim.